“If you look at a flower bud just before it blooms, you see pure energy waiting to burst forth. That’s what I see right now in Fat City.”

 –Jennifer Van Vrancken, Jefferson Parish Councilwoman for District 5

 The MBDD has been working with Jefferson Parish and LADOTD to install sidewalks, lighting, street furniture and landscaping from Severn Avenue to North Arnoult along 17th, 18th and 19th Streets.
-These streetscape enhancements will create a more pedestrian friendly environment in this commercial node.
-Activities to facilitate this transformation include sidewalk widening, landscaping, installation of lighting, and placement of street furniture (trash cans, benches & bike racks).
-Trashcans and planter boxes are currently being proposed for placement along 18th St between North Arnoult and Division Street.
+These streetscape enhancements were completed in June of 2018 creating a more pedestrian friendly environment in this commercial node.
+Activities to facilitate this transformation included sidewalk widening, landscaping, installation of decorative lighting and placement of street furniture (trash cans & benches).
+Trashcans have been placed and planter boxes are currently being proposed for placement along 18th St between North Arnoult and Division Street.
 The area along 17th St between North Causeway Blvd and Severn Avenue is also being considered for upgrade in landscaping.

-On April 7th, 2016 the MBDD Board hosted the first of two publically held meeting where representatives from Jefferson Parish Planning Department and Tulane Regional Urban Design Center (TRUDC) discussed proposed design guidelines for the Fat City zoning district.
+On April 7th, 2016 the MBDD Board hosted the first of two publicly held meetings where representatives from Jefferson Parish Planning Department and Tulane Regional Urban Design Center (TRUDC) discussed proposed design guidelines for the Fat City zoning district.
 Under consideration was a bible of sorts which would contain proposed design recommendations for new or redevelopment projects proposed for the special zoning district in Fat City.
 If the public decides to move forward with these design guidelines then a committee of architects/business stakeholders would make themselves available to discuss/answer questions about what types of designs they would prefer to see for future development projects in Fat City zoning district.
-The second meeting has been scheduled to be held at Drago’s Empire Room on June 2nd from 5 PM until 6:30 PM.
+The second meeting was held at Drago’s Empire Room on June 2nd from 5 PM until 6:30 PM.
 All interested parties should plan on attending.
 Please see the calendar for any recent updates.

 “Edenborn Avenue Drainage Improvements (18th Street to West Esplanade Ave) will complete the reconstruction of 18Th Street from North Arnoult Rd to Division St. by providing the vital drainage connection from 18th Street to the West Esplanade Avenue Canal.
 Upon completion, 18th Street should no longer flood during a typical rain event, thereby providing Fat City with an aesthetically pleasing, walkable, and functional main street which will attract economic development.”